doduc12306/lwbot/README.md

 Almost a general-purpose Discord bot

 [![](https://gitlab.com/akii0008/lwbot-rewrite/badges/master/pipeline.svg)](https://gitlab.com/akii0008/lwbot-rewrite/pipelines)<br>
 ^ That pipeline is almost always failing.
 Don't worry, the bot works.
-I make sure it works before I push it.
+I make sure it works before I push it.<br>
+If it's not failing, I must have done something right, or I've finally worked out the kinks in the pipeline.

 Migrated from [GitHub](http://github.com/jennasisis/lwbot-rewrite) a *long* time ago.<br>
 Was originally [just lwbot on GitHub](http://github.com/jennasisis/lwbot), however both of these repositories have been archived.